2. MANGO TREE

 The structure of this cycle may look familiar, as it is similar to the previous one.
 This will make it easier for you to get used to the planning and class dynamic!

-The objectives of this cycle have are different from Cycle 1, but continue in the same line.
+The objectives of this cycle has are different from Cycle 1, but continue in the same line.
 Therefore, the rubric is also different as it is based on these new objectives.

 Remember we are always available to solve any doubts you may have!